TheRestartProject/restarters.net/README.md

 - To the Fixometer at `http://restarters.test:8000` using an email of `jane@bloggs.net` and a password `passw0rd`.
 - To Mailhog (to see emails sent) at `http://restarters.test:8025/`

 If you change files locally, they will be picked up automatically.
-There may be a delay of a second or so for changes to the client code (e.g. a `.vue` or `.js` file).
+There may be a delay of a second or so for changes to the client code (e.g. a `.vue` or `.js` file), while the rebuild happens.

 ## Tech